AndrewAltimit/Documentation/index.md

-# Tech Docs
+# Technology Docs

 Welcome to my GitHub page!
-This is a place where I share resources and documentation about various technologies, including Terraform, Docker, AWS, Unreal Engine, Quantum Computing, and Artificial Intelligence.
+This is a place where I share resources and documentation about various technologies.
 Feel free to explore the links below to learn more about each topic.

 ## Table of Contents